Ryosenji Temple 了仙寺

 Opening the nation

 Today, the temple stands as a monument and museum to those meaningful negotiations.
-Housing nearly a thousand articles relating to Perry and his black ships, come and get lost in the history of this temple and museum.
+Housing over 3,000 articles relating to Perry and his Black Ships, come and get lost in the history of this temple and museum.
 It is sometimes referred to in Japanese as “The Hall of Opening the Nation,” a reference not just to the treaty agreed upon here, but also to Shimoda as the first town where foreigners were allowed to walk around and freely interact with locals.